Buying Your Home in a Competitive Market

 9 Tips for being a Successful Home Buyer in a Competitive Seller's Market 2021

 But what if you are the buyer?
-While it not be the most laid back house shopping experience you’ve ever had, you can totally do this!
-Let’s get you up to speed with these 9 Tips for successfully buying a house in a seller’s market.
+Don't worry, while it might not be the most laid back house shopping experience you've ever had, you can do this!
+Totally doable!
+Let's get you up to speed with these 9 Tips to help you on your way to successfully buying a house in a seller's market.

 #1 Be Ready to Play Ball

 Do you realize that just being READY will put you ahead of most buyers?
 YUP!
 It's true.
 Many of the people out there trying to shop in this market, quite honestly, do not have much of a chance to buy a house.
 In a competitive market, you must be ready.
 Not in the process of getting ready, or planning to get ready IF you find something you love.
 For those who are thinking this way, when they do find the one, they will be scrambling to get their ducks in a row while you hand the seller your tidy paper work.

 Have your finances in order.
 If you are going to finance this house, at a minimum have your letter of pre-qualification and if possible go ahead and get fully qualified.
 If you are a cash buyer, have your proof of funds letter in hand.
 If you need to sell your home before you will qualify.. sell it.
 At a minimum, have it on the market.
 It should also be priced at a number it will sell for in a reasonable amount of time in your current market.
 Submitting an offer conditional on the sell of your current home is a disadvantage.
 However, you can over come this.
 You will not be the only one with this obstacle!
 While cash buyers will have the upper hand, you can strengthen your conditional offer by having a market analysis from your agent showing average days on market for homes comparable to yours.
 Any seller's agent worth their salt will be digging into those details before advising the seller to consider your offer.
 Being a step ahead of the inevitable will make your offer stronger than someone who can not produce this information quickly.